-Lifeline reduces the basic monthly telephone rate by $7 and waives the federal subscriber line charge for those who qualify.
+Lifeline reduces the basic monthly telephone rate up to $12.75 for those who qualify.
 This program does not cover the cost of additional services such as caller ID or voice messaging.
-In addition, a reduction for installation of local telephone service may be available to these customers through the Link-Up program.
+In addition, a reduction for installation of local telephone service may be available to these customers living on tribal lands through the Link-Up for tribal lands program.

 You can also go to the following web site:

 Visit the Lifeline Support web site at www.lifelinesupport.org for information about local phone companies as well as guidelines for applying to the Link-Up for Tribal Lands program.